MATH095 Basic Algebra

 - VII.
 Required Course Content and Direction

 - add, subtract, multiply, and divide signed numbers;

 - simplify algebraic expressions by distributive property and combining like terms;

-- solve linear equations and use linear equations to solve applications;
+- solve first degree equations and inequalities including absolute value equations and inequalities, and solve relevant applications;

-- add, subtract, multiply polynomials and divide polynomials by monomials;
+- add, subtract, multiply polynomials and divide polynomials;

-- factor simple polynomials and solve quadratic equations by factoring;
+- factor polynomials and solve quadratic equations; and

 Planned Sequence of Topics and/or Learning Activities